 Sharing information with third parties about potential security issues is hard enough.
 Chasing down answers about whether they have validated and resolved the problems can be even more difficult, often wasting time and creating frustration for busy teams.

 SpyCloud Third Party Insight provides visibility of the actions your third parties have taken so your team doesn’t need to go hunting for answers.
-When a third party remediates their exposures, their security rating will drop.
+When a third party remediates their exposures, their risk rating will drop.
 You’ll be able to see the change on their individual partner page and from the main Third Party Insight dashboard, which indicates how many third-party risk scores have recently changed.
 From there, you can quickly pivot to a report of all third parties who have recently decreased their security ratings, making it easy to track remediation activities and close the loop on your outreach efforts.

 Interested in learning more?